biologist79/ESPuino/README.md

 - `Folder/playlist (random order)` => plays all tracks in random order from a folder forever
 - `All tracks of a random subdirectory (sorted alph.)` => plays of tracks in alph. order of a randomly picked subdirectory of a given directory
+- `All tracks of a random subdirectory (random order)` => plays all tracks in random order of a randomly picked subdirectory of a given directory
 - `Webradio` => always only one "track": plays a webstream
 - `List (files from SD and/or webstreams) from local .m3u-File` => can be one or more files / webradio stations with local .m3u as sourcefile